cloudmesh-community/fa18-523-60/paper/paper.md

         }
     } ])
 ```
-The *$bucket* stage is used to categorize incoming documents based on a
+The *$bucket* stage is used to categorize incoming documents into groups
-specified expression into groups.
-We call those groups *buckets*
+based on specified expressions.
+Those groups are called *buckets*
 [@www.docs.mongodb].
 The following example shows the *$bucket* stage
 in action.
 ```